Ault Township, St. Louis County, Minnesota

 Ault Township is a township in Saint Louis County, Minnesota, United States.
 The population was 109 at the 2010 census.

 Saint Louis County Road 44 serves as a main route in the township.

 The unincorporated community of Brimson is located within Ault Township.

+The town's name comes from Ault, France.

 Geography

 According to the United States Census Bureau, the township has a total area of 71.8 sqmi; 70.1 sqmi is land and 1.7 sqmi, or 2.42%, is water.

 Ault Township is located within the Cloquet Valley State Forest.

 The Cloquet River flows through Ault Township.
 The West Branch of the Cloquet River flows through the western and central portions of the township.
 The South Branch of the Whiteface River flows through the northwest corner of Ault Township.

 Wolf Lake is partially located within the township.
 Indian Lake is located within Ault Township.

 Creeks that flow through the township include Lahti, Civet, Wolf, Berry, Pine, and Coyote.